SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 Designed to help answer: **"I've found an accessibility issue.
 How serious is it?"**.

-- We can use severity and [WCAG](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_overview&technologies=smil%2Cpdf%2Cflash%2Csl&showtechniques=123%2C242) or BP to decide this.
-One reason we want to get this appropriate and consistent is to build trust with teams doing the work.
-We want them to be able to believe us when we something is High severity.
+- We can use severity levels and [WCAG](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_overview&technologies=smil%2Cpdf%2Cflash%2Csl&showtechniques=123%2C242) or best practice (BP) to decide this.
+One reason we want to be able to consistently assign the appropriate level of seriousness to an issue is to build trust with the teams doing the work.
+We want them to be able to believe us when we sat something is High severity.
 - Every issue is important.
 But when everything is urgent, nothing is urgent.
-Getting the seriousness of issue right helps team fix the things with most impact first.
+Getting the seriousness of an issue right helps the team fix the things that have the most impact first.

 ## Severity

-WCAG only has pass or fail, not severity.
-A fail of any WCAG Success Criteria means a page is not conformant.
+WCAG only has pass or fail; it does not have a severity rating.
+A fail of any WCAG success criteria means a page is not conformant.
 If we're aiming for conformance, we have to fix every issue.

-Almost every tool or company who assesses using WCAG will also include a severity or priority rating.
-The severity is about the user impact, not just the technical compliance or failure.
+However, almost every tool or company that assesses using WCAG will also include a severity or priority rating.
+The severity of an issue is about the user impact, not just the technical compliance or failure.
 The problem that the user, the human being, encounters.
 Here's one version.

-Here's one version.

-- **Critical.** The issue stops users from accessing content or completing a task.
+- **Critical**: the issue stops users from accessing content or completing a task.
 It does not have a workaround.
-- **High.** The issue causes serious problems or major inconvenience to users.
+- **High**: the issue causes serious problems or major inconvenience to users.
 It has a workaround but it is difficult and not obvious.
-- **Medium.** The issue causes problems or frustrations for users.
+- **Medium**: the issue causes problems or frustrations for users.
 It has a workaround.
-- **Low.** The issue causes inconvenience or irritation to users.
+- **Low**: the issue causes inconvenience or irritation to users.
 It may not need a workaround.

-### Deciding on Severity
+### Deciding on the severity level

 Severity is inherently subjective and contextual.
 Some things to consider:

 - who is impacted (for example: everyone, keyboard users, screen reader user)
-- the assistive technology that's impacted
 - how they are impacted (the barriers, problems, inconveniences, frustrations, irritations)
 - where they can't get to or what they can't do
 - how far from the ideal or the standard that the implementation strays